mateusduraes/tvshows-twitter-bot/README.md

 ## :bird: Twitter retweet bot :bird:

-A twitter bot to retweet tweets for a certain list of profiles.
+A twitter bot to retweet tweets from important TvShows profiles.